taulfsime/Shelly-Devices-Checker/README.md

 # Shelly Devices Checker V1.0
-Script that will call pre configures IP address in the currect network and check and saves some information for the device.
+This script will call preconfigured IP addresses that re in the current network and fetch some of the returned informations.

 Note: Works only with GEN-1 devices